 Chinese Police Intervention In Fraudulent Cryptocurrency Practices

 This is not the first time the Chinese Police is intervening in fraudulent activities involving cryptocurrency, the Chinese Ministry of Public Security –the primary agency that supervises’s the country’s police force is increasing its efforts to crack down on financial crimes.
-In a published by the agency on January 19th, it disclosed that “it will take aim at pyramid schemes in the country, including those that purportedly involve cryptocurrencies in which participants are encouraged to sell some kind of product while also soliciting others to create sales networks of their own.”
+In a statement published by the agency on January 19th, it disclosed that “it will take aim at pyramid schemes in the country, including those that purportedly involve cryptocurrencies in which participants are encouraged to sell some kind of product while also soliciting others to create sales networks of their own.”

-Similarly, the Chinese police also a blockchain-themed conference which was taking place in Shanghai citing security risks on Thursday.
+Similarly, the Chinese police also disrupted a blockchain-themed conference which was taking place in Shanghai citing security risks on Thursday.
 The blockchain conference was stopped by the authorities following allegations that its organizers are invited a fake Initial Coin Offering (ICO).